Pompey: The Road to Pharsalus

+In late March the stalemate was broken when Mark Antony finally managed to cross the Adriatic with four more legions and land at Nymphaeum, some 57 kilometres north of Dyrrachium.
+Pompey tried to prevent the two Caesarian armies from linking up, by marching north-east and laying an ambush for Antony.
+The ambush, however, was revealed to Antony by some local Caesarian sympathisers, and he stayed in camp until Caesar approached.
+Unwilling to be caught between the two Caesarian forces, Pompey withdrew.

+Caesar, his army now united with Antony's force, redeployed his forces by sending one-and-a-half legion to win support and gather supplies in Aetolia and Thessaly, and a further two legions under Domitius Calvinus to intercept Metellus Scipio in Macedonia.
+Meanwhile, Gnaeus, Pompey's oldest son, managed to destroy Caesar's fleet at Oricum and Lissus, making sure no more reinforcements and supplies would reach Caesar from Italy.
+Caesar tried to lure Pompey into a pitched battle at Asparagium, but the latter refused.
+The next day Caesar outmaneuvred Pompey and marched for Dyrrachium again.
+When Pompey arrived at the city Caesar had already set up camp.

-In April, reinforcements under Mark Antony reached Caesar, but he still lacked the siege equipment needed to take Dyrrhachium, and could risk leaving Pompey in his rear.
+Caesar lacked the siege equipment needed to take Dyrrhachium, and could not risk leaving Pompey to threaten his rear.
+He solved this by besieging Pompey in his camp.
 Although the latter had enough food, water was scarce because Caesar had dammed the local rivers, and the Pompeian cavalry lacked forage for their horses.
-Ending the stalemate became a matter of urgency, and after a series of unsuccessful assaults, in late July Pompey managed to break through part of Caesar's defensive lines.
+Ending the stalemate became a matter of urgency, and in late July Pompey finally managed to break through part of Caesar's defensive lines.
 Since this made the blockade pointless, Caesar cut his losses and withdrew to Apollonia.

-At this point, reinforcements from Syria arrived in Thesssaly led by Pompey's subordinate Metellus Scipio.
-Caesar moved south to confront this threat and link up with his deputy Gnaeus Domitius Calvinus, allowing his men to sack Gomphi en route.
+At this point Metellus Scipio arrived in Thessaly.
+Caesar moved south to confront this threat and link up with Domitius Calvinus, allowing his men to sack Gomphi en route.
 Pursued by Pompey, he then withdrew to the area near Pharsalus, but failed to tempt Pompey into giving battle.
 Although it was later claimed Pompey only did so after being pressured by his subordinates, the delay may simply have been a reflection of his natural caution.

-Regardless, Pompey's army of around 38,000 outnumbered the 22,000 men commanded by Caesar, with 7,000 cavalry to 1,000.
+Regardless, in the ensuing Battle of Pharsalus Pompey's army of around 38,000 outnumbered the 22,000 men commanded by Caesar, with 7,000 cavalry to 1,000.
 On 9 August he deployed his men in battle formation, planning to use his superior cavalry to outflank his opponent on his left.
 Caesar had anticipated this, and repulsed the cavalry which fled in confusion, exposing the infantry behind them.
 Under pressure from the left and in front, the Pompeian army collapsed.